JamFfm/craftbeerpiLCD/README.md

 ![](https://github.com/breiti78/craftbeerpiLCD/blob/master/LCDPhoto.jpg "LCDDisplay Default Display")

 With this add-on you can display your Brewing steps temperatures on a 20x4 i2c LCD Display.
-In addition you can display the target-temperatur and current-temperature of each fermenter.
+In addition you can display the target-temperature and current-temperature of each fermenter.
 This addon only works with I2C connected LCD Displays.

 ## Installation